OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNetworkManager.rst

     .. cpp:function:: OcaStatus GetMediaTransportNetworks(OcaList<OcaONo> &MediaTransportNetworks)

-        Gets the list of object numbers of **OcaMediaTransportNetwork** instances in this device.
-Return value indicates whether list was successfully retrieved.
-Introduced in version 1.4.
+        Gets the list of object numbers of **OcaMediaTransportNetwork** objects in this device. **Deprecated** in version 3 of this class.

         This method has id ``3.4``.

         - :cpp:expr:`MediaTransportNetworks`: Output parameter.

+    .. _ocanetworkmanager_getnetworkinterfaces:

+    .. cpp:function:: OcaStatus GetNetworkInterfaces(OcaList<OcaONo> &ONos)

+        Gets the list of object numbers of all objects that are instances of **OcaNetworkInterface** or a subclass of **OcaNetworkInterface.** Added in version 3 of this class.

+        This method has id ``3.5``.

+        - :cpp:expr:`ONos`: Output parameter.

+    .. _ocanetworkmanager_getnetworkapplications:

+    .. cpp:function:: OcaStatus GetNetworkApplications(OcaList<OcaONo> &ONos)

+        Gets the list of object numbers of all objects that are instances of **OcaNetworkApplication** or a subclass of **OcaNetworkApplication.**
+        Added in version 3 of this class.

+        This method has id ``3.6``.

+        - :cpp:expr:`ONos`: Output parameter.

     Methods inherited from :ref:`ocamanager`: